 - Frequent preventive dental visits to monitor progress.

 The manner in which eating disorders affect your mouth is secondary to the damage that will occur to the body.
 Seeking help from a mental health specialist, however, is often difficult because of the shame and guilt associated with these disorders.
-Patients who seek treatment from a dentist for tooth damage and sensitivity will be assessed not only for mouth and teeth issues but for problems with their overall well-being.
+Patients who seek treatment from a dentist for tooth damage and sensitivity will be assessed not only for mouth and teeth issues but also for problems with their overall well being.
 This may be the first crucial step toward getting help.